5 Resignation Letters That Got Our Attention

 We rounded up a few real-life resignation letters that did just that.
 These explanations of unfair employers, failing industries, and classic misogyny make us pretty damn thankful for our own jobs.
 These letters undoubtedly grabbed the attention of the employers in question — while also captivating the entire internet.
 But it's not all job drama and burned bridges: One particularly poetic letter-writer resigned for a surprising but positive reason.

-Ahead are some of our favorite resignation letters that went viral.
+Ahead are some of our favourite resignation letters that went viral.
 As for whether your next resignation should include similarly, um, strong messaging — we'll leave that up to you.